 1. See the glowworms

 Waitomo’s underground caves are the primary reason to come to this area.
 They’re full of a species of glowworm that is native only to New Zealand (they’re actually fly larvae that emit a bioluminescent glow).
 You can walk, abseil, and float down an underground river to see them.
 A 45-minute rafting trip is the standard visit, but if you want to go abseiling (also known as rappelling) there’s a five-hour option too.
-Prices start at 55 NZD for a boat tour and 195 NZD for extended tours with abseiling.
+Boat and rafting tours are the most basic option, but you can opt for an extended tour with abseiling.

 2. Visit Otorohanga Kiwi House & Native Bird Park